type-factory/type-factory/README.md

 </picture>

 ### An example – currency code

-You would like a custom data-type for currency codes that extends the Java `CharSequence` interface so that it can be used with many third party libraries.
+This example creates a custom type for currency codes that must conform ISO 4217 rules for a currency code.

+The `CurrencyCode` implements the Java `CharSequence` interface (via `StringType`) so that it can be used with many third party libraries.

 ```java
 public final class CurrencyCode extends StringType {   ①